 The Choral Adjudicators course is offered each year during the MMEA/ACDA annual convention.
+Due to the master class offered by Chanticleer, the adjudicators course will not be offered at the conference this Spring.
 Interested participants should review the criteria listed below.

 Criteria for Adjudicator Applicants: To be listed as an adjudicator for choral, ensemble, and sight reading categories an individual must meet the following eligibility requirements:

 - Education Component: Must hold a degree in Music Education or Music Performance

 - Professional Membership Component: Must be a current active or retired member of NAfME/MMEA – (For Mississippi applicants only.)

 - Training Component: Must attend an Adjudicator Training Workshop once every 5 years.
 A yearly adjudicator fee of $25.00 will be due each year in order to remain on the list of eligible adjudicators.

 Additional Components: (Non-retired applicants must meet at least 1 of the following additional components.)

 - Successful Teaching Component: Must have 3 out of 5 years of consecutive years of teaching with superior ratings at district and/or state performance evaluations

 (Disclaimer: Superior sight reading ratings do not satisfy this component.)

 - Professional Component: Must conduct a collegiate, public/private school choral music choir, an after-school choir such as a boys’ choir/girls’ choir, community choir, church choir etc…